georgeabiyounes/patento/README.md

 # Statement

 The purpose of this project is to make building patent indicators more accessible to researchers.
-The project provides the user with more than 30 patent indicators that can be fetched through the package functions.
-Patento uses Google Patents Public Data hosted on Google Cloud Platform (GCP) by querying and wrangling data sourced from its tables.

-This package is part of an academic project.
+The project provides the user with more than 30 patent indicators that can be fetched using the different functions.
+Patento uses Google Patents Public Data hosted on Google Cloud Platform (GCP) by querying and wrangling data sourced from its tables using BigQuery.
+This package is part of an academic project under the name "Replicable Patent Indicators".

 > <font color='orange'>Version 0.1: This is a development release.
 Some features might be changed in backward-incompatible ways.</font>